AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ### Text generation

-The following steps describe the task sequence for using the AI Assistant to refine an existing email template or enhance the text content for an existing email:
+The following steps describe the task sequence for using AI Assistant to refine an existing email template or enhance the text content for an existing email:

 1. In the email designer, access the AI Assistant menu by clicking the icon ( ![AI Assistant menu toggle](../assets/button-ai-assistant.png){width="30" zoomable="no"} ) at the right.